- Why Q?

 There is no membership fee or minimum time commitment to be a member.
 It is designed to help support busy people with their current improvement work and ongoing development, and to promote their visibility as a leader of improvement.
 Q should support members to tackle the challenges they are working on, rather than feel like an extra project.

 Members are added to the online directory, hosted and promoted by the Health Foundation.
-They have access to online resources and subscriptions, such as the Institute for Healthcare (IHI) Open School online courses, BMJ Quality, ISQua and the LEAN QI app.
+They have access to online resources and subscriptions, such as the Institute for Healthcare (IHI) Open School online courses and BMJ Open Quality.